About the Journal

 Most academic journals in the field of education focus on institutionalised forms of educational provision, throughout the life-course.
 Other Education looks at education differently.
 Our work enables and enhances movement of education towards the democratic, the autonomous and the socially just.
 How this is done is, with us, open.
 We are open to be different...

 We operate as an international academic journal with blinded peer reviewed papers.
 Occasionally, by agreement, we also offer scholars an opportunity for a a community peer reviewed (not blinded) special issue, where peer review occurs within a known group.
 We embrace practitioner reports and interesting articles of a non peer reviewed kind in our Other Contributions section, which occasionally carries a Teachers' Voices section.
 We have a Book Reviews section and an Academic Events and Activity section for items of interest, benefit, use and news for our readership.

-So, our focus is the theory, philosophy and practice of educational alternatives.
-Educational alternatives signifies home schooling/home education, de-schooling, democratic schooling, Sudbury, Montessori, Steiner and a wide range of 'other' education and alternative approaches within mainstream practices of education and schooling.
+Our focus is the theory, philosophy and practice of educational alternatives.
+Educational alternatives signifies home schooling/home education, de-schooling, democratic schooling, Sudbury, Montessori, Steiner and a wide range of 'other' education and alternative approaches outsdie of and also within mainstream practices of education and schooling.

 We consider that the work of scholars writing on educational alternatives is currently too dispersed amongst journals without our focus and vision to create concentrated conversations and the development of meanings on 'other' terms.
 Within this dedicated space to alternatives, in and of education, scholars can generate positive lines of new thought and challenging contributions to any sedimented status quo with force and support of a dedicated audience and editorial team.
 Discussing attractive, ugly, difficult, simple, valuable, decidedly useless, weird, ordinary and interesting educational possibilities is a part of our remit.
 We are not just interested in the successful, the beautiful, the high status, the winners...
 We serve the marginal, the excluded, the poor, the different and those without a voice.
 As the journal evolves, so will our conversations.
 Join us.
 Publish with us.